garyhooks/red_teaming/smb.md

 ### cme (CrackMapExec)

-Identify hostname and operating system type
+Identify hostname and operating system type.
+Can also be utilised for ldap, msssql, smb, ssh and winrm

 > cme smb 10.10.11.13